Andrew Joseph Steven

 Andrew Joseph Steven (born 21 May 1985) is a Scottish professional basketball player with the Scotland national basketball team.
-Currently playing in Spain for Quintanar del Rey in the national 1 division.
-He also has had short spells with the Scottish Rocks on two occasions.
+Currently playing in Spain for Quintanar del Rey in the National 1 Division.
+He has also had short spells with the Scottish Rocks on two occasions.
 He played for St. Mirren basketball club for 9 years before moving to Spain on 30 August 2007.
-He scored 28 points in a record breaking victory for Scotland Universities against England in his second year with the team (2005–2007).
-He currently holds a BUSA record for most points in a game at 86, in an overtime win against Napier University.
+He scored 28 points in a record-breaking victory for Scotland Universities against England in his second year with the team (2005–2007).
+He currently holds a BUSA record for most points in a game at 86 in an overtime win against Napier University.
 He plays the shooting guard position and wears the number 6 jersey.